Dear Scout Leaders and Parents:

 It’s important that everyone understand the rationale for our caution and actions.
 Because of the pandemic, fewer youth have joined Scouting.
 To welcome new members and their families, we must demonstrate that we are safe and are concerned with the health of all.
 Here are important reminders of the COVID-19 safety guidelines in place for unit meetings, council camps, Service Centers, and Scout Shops.

 Unit Meetings & Activities

-While outdoors at Camp Oh-Da-Ko-Ta or Indian Mound Scout Reservation, face masks are not required except for program areas which do not allow for social distancing or in other areas as instructed by the camp staff.
+While outdoors at Camp Oh-Da-Ko-Ta or Indian Mound Scout Reservation, face masks are not required except for in program areas which do not allow for social distancing or as instructed by the camp staff.
 Face masks are required to be worn indoors including inside the dining hall and other camp buildings.
-Adults who are fully vaccinated are not required to wear masks when attending leader meetings or trainings at camp.
-Unvaccinated adults should continue to wear a mask to keep themselves and other campers safe.
-If youth are present at a meeting or activity indoors, face masks should be worn by everyone.

-This summer, camp meals will be served outdoors on picnic tables.
-In the event of inclement weather, pavilions will be used.
+Camp meals will continue to be served outdoors.
+All staff preparing or serving food are required to wear face masks.
 The camp dining halls are open for meetings and trainings with no capacity restrictions; however, face masks are required to be worn inside the dining hall.
-The sleeping cabins at both camps will remain closed until further notice.
+The sleeping cabins at both camps will remain closed for units until further notice.
 The council’s COVID-19 Task Force will review plans to re-open the cabins later this fall.

 Council Service Centers & Scout Shops

 Face masks are recommended when visiting the Council Service Centers and Scout Shops.
 Conference rooms at the Milwaukee Service Center, including the Pieper Power Learning Center (PPLC), are available for meetings with no capacity restrictions.
 Food service is permitted if the food is prepackaged or served by a designated server wearing a mask.
 Self-service buffet lines are not allowed at this time.